CRO brainstorming: generating A/B-test ideas

 - Structured group discussion.
 This is super important, but it has to be managed well.
-Give each person an opportunity to ask questions and comment on the ideas.
+Give each person an opportunity to ask questions and comment on their ideas.
 Create space for positive and negative views.
 Assign someone to take notes.
-You’ll find that this discussion spawns lots of new ideas, and many a-ha moments.
+You’ll find that this discussion spawns many new ideas, and many a-ha moments.
 That’s the real value of it, and you ride on that momentum in the next step.

 - Round 2.
 Each participant goes back to working on their own for another 5 minutes to come up with 2-3 new ideas.
 However, this time I ask them to steal another person’s idea and build on it and/or combine 2 different ideas into one and/or come up with someone completely different to what they’ve seen.

 - Repeat steps 3 and 4, this time it will be faster because there are fewer concepts to review.